bdarcus/csl-next-attic/csl-next.md

 A collection of templates can be contained:

-- at the top-level, for use across citation and bibliography
+- at the top-level, for use across `citation` and `bibliography`
-- in citation and/or bibliography
+- in `citation` and/or `bibliography`
 - in a standalone file

-The CSL project provides a collection of template files for use in styles in **URL to DIR**.
+The CSL project provides a collection of template files for use in styles in TBD.
 The CSL-hosted style files in turn incorporate these templates.

 ### Rendering Elements